Advanced tagging automation and insights

 Instead of manually tagging each of these messages, you can create an Automated Rule that automatically applies a Tag to messages containing specific keywords.
 Before you create the rule, you need to create your tags.

 Automate internal tagging

 Navigate to Account and Settings > Global Features > Automated Rules.
 Click Create new rule to automatically apply your sentiment tags.
 Enter Customer Complaint for the Title and add a brief description for the rule, like, “automatically add complaint tag to messages.”

 From the If an incoming message dropdown, select “has word or phrase,” and then enter phrases like bad, complaint and refund separated by commas.

 From the Then take these actions dropdown, select “Apply Tags” and then select the Customer Complaint tag from the dropdown.

 Click Save and now your incoming messages that contain your keywords get the Customer Complaint tag automatically applied to them.

 You can turn off the rules at any time for your messages.
 Turn off the rule by toggling the Status column and no new incoming messages will receive a tag for sentiment.

 Reviewing performance with the Tag Performance Report

 After you run your Automated Rules to automatically tag your incoming messages, you can view these messages in your Tag Performance Report.
-Not only can you understand the kind of messages you receive, but, if you paired your tags with additional campaign or content type tags, you can reveal how your audience feels about certain content you’re sharing.
+Not only can you understand the kind of messages you receive, but, if you paired your tags with additional campaign or content type tags, you can reveal how your audience is engaging with your content.

-Now by seeing that your audience feels positively about your video content, but negative about your linking content, you can adjust your social strategy to focus more on videos, rather than links.
+Now by seeing that your audience engages regularly with your video content, but less often with your linking and text content, you can adjust your social strategy to focus more on videos, rather than links or text.

 Automate comment tagging